How long will I be at Mary Free Bed?

 Why did my personality change?

 When the front part of the brain (frontal lobes) is involved in a traumatic brain injury, it can affect how you interact with others.
-The frontal area of the brain is the “internal police officer.”
+The frontal area of the brain is like an internal filter.
 It regulates what we should share with people, how we share information and what we should keep to ourselves.
-After a brain injury, it can be difficult for an individual to police comments and actions or to recognize how comments may impact others.
+After a brain injury, it can be difficult for an individual to control or filter comments and actions or to recognize how comments may impact others.
 The ability to show different emotions may also be affected.

 When will I be able to return to work?

-The therapy treatment team and/or neuropsychologist will assist in evaluating return-to-work potential.
-A referral may be made to Michigan Rehabilitation Services for further assessment, job training and resources for successful return to work.
+The physician, therapy treatment team and/or neuropsychologist will assist in evaluating return-to-work potential.
+A referral may be made to a vocational service, such as Michigan Rehabilitation Services, for further assessment, job training and resources for successful return to work.

 Do you treat children with brain injury?